Broccoli, Mushroom, and Gouda Quiche

 - 1 teaspoon kosher salt

 - 1/2 teaspoon freshly ground black pepper

-1 cup shredded young Gouda cheese (about 4 ounces)
+- 1 cup shredded young Gouda cheese (about 4 ounces)

 - 1Heat the oven to 350°F and arrange a rack in the middle.
 Lightly flour a work surface and roll pie dough out into a 12-inch round approximately 1/4 inch thick.
 Line a 9-inch pie plate with the dough, trimming within 1 inch of the plate.
 Fold over excess dough and pinch to create a decorative edge.